Current Lineup For Next Week’s Episode Of WWE NXT | PWMania - Wrestling News

-WWE has announced the lineup for next week’s episode of NXT, which will take place at the WWE Performance Center in Orlando, Florida.
+WWE has announced the lineup for next week’s episode of NXT, which will be held at the WWE Performance Center in Orlando, Florida.

 The event will air live on The CW and will also be available internationally on Netflix.